Star Farm Productions: Interaction

 With each book, Star Farm Productions seeks to engage kids online and through live workshops.
-The company led travel writing and animation workshops with kids across the country in 2005, and an online travel writing workshop is available at www.edgarandellen.com, a safe online community for kids.
+The company led travel writing and animation workshops with kids across the country in 2005, and an online travel writing workshop is available.
 Also available is the Nod's Limbs Gazette, an online newsletter set in the world of Edgar and Ellen that includes kid-written articles.
-The company maintains a rigorous online privacy policy.
+The company maintains an online privacy policy.